edwinm/memoize-cache-decorator/README.md

 Without a `resolver` function, the arguments are converted to a key with JSON stringify.
 This works fine when the arguments are primitives like string and number.
-This is undesirable when passing objects with irrelevant of circular data, like DOM elements.
+This is undesirable when passing in objects with irrelevant of circular data, like DOM elements.
 Use `resolver` to provide a function to calculate a unique key yourself.

 Example: